StijnVerdenius/LTH_paper_summaries/andreis_papers/logs/log.md

 ### Papers read & summarised:
 - To prone or not to prune: exploring the efficacy of neural network pruning
 - Deep Compression : Pruning, Trained Quantization, Huffman Coding
-- Global Sparse Momentum SGD for pruning very deep NNs (in progress)
+- Global Sparse Momentum SGD for pruning very deep NNs
+- Learning both Weights and Connections for EfficientNeural Networks (in progress)
+- SOFTWEIGHT-SHARING FORNEURALNETWORKCOMPRESSION (in progress)
+- Dynamic network surgery for efficient DNNs (??)
 ### Overview
 ## Notes on what I found
 - Only the sign matters when re-initialising the weights for winning tickets